 (2001) Paul McAuley, Voyager, £16.99, hrdbk, pp391, ISBN 0-00-225904-4

-I have to say that I have had mixed views about McAuley's earlier work even though much of it showed promise.
-However with The Secret of Life he has penned a solid work of hard and new wave SF that grabs your attention.
+I have to say that I have previously had mixed views about some of McAuley's earlier work even though much of it showed promise: I think I had a bad reaction to Fairyland though that novel did win some awards that have favour with the litcrit crowd and who am I to argue.
+However with The Secret of Life he has penned a solid work of hard and new wave SF that grabs your attention and holds on through to the novel's end: it is quite a ride.
+As far as I am concerned, this book surely marks Paul McAuley as a writer going places.
 Much of the hardness of the SF no doubt comes from McAuley being a former research biologist and he certainly handles the science well.
+The novel's themes are also appropriate given recent science developments, and here I am thinking of the twin, quasi-joint efforts by the Wellcome Trust and British tax-funded researchers on one hand, and a US private venture on the other, to sequence the human genome: the time we are currently in is surely the dawn of the genomic age.
 For me The Secret of Life is his best novel to date.
 The paperback is bound to be out in 2002 and I have no qualms about recommending it.
 If McAuley keeps up this standard then he may well end up rivalling the likes of Benford and Bear.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]

 [One Page Futures Short Stories | Recent Site Additions | Most Recent Seasonal Science Fiction News]

 [Updated: 02.11.20 | Contact | Copyright | Privacy]